Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Comparison of pyEFPE , TaylorF2Ecck , and TaylorF2Ecc waveform approximants

-A key observation from Figure~\ref{fig:mismatch_pyEFPE_fmax} is that the mismatch ${\cal M}^*_{\%}$ between \texttt{pyEFPE} and the \texttt{TaylorF2} family waveforms does not approach zero even as $e_0 \to 0$, indicating fundamental differences between the models even in the quasi-circular limit.
-The mismatch also increases with higher $f_{\text{max}}$, reflecting larger accumulated phase differences over extended inspiral durations.
+A key observation from Fig.~\ref{fig:mismatch_pyEFPE_fmax} is that the mismatch ${\cal M}^{*}_{\%}$ between \texttt{pyEFPE} and the \texttt{TaylorF2}-family eccentric waveforms does not approach zero even as $e_0 \to 0$.
+This indicates fundamental differences between the models even in the quasi-circular limit.
 When comparing \texttt{pyEFPE} with \texttt{TaylorF2Ecc}, the mismatch is higher for the 3.5PN-accurate version than for the 3PN version, suggesting that including higher-order PN terms in \texttt{TaylorF2Ecc} increases its divergence from \texttt{pyEFPE}.
-In the comparison with \texttt{TaylorF2Ecck}, ${\cal M}^*_{\%}$ increases monotonically with $e_0$, crossing the ${\cal M}^*_{\%} = 3\%$ threshold at $e_0 \gtrsim 0.08$, implying significant mismatch of \texttt{pyEFPE} to \texttt{TaylorF2Ecck} for moderate eccentricities.
+In the comparison with \texttt{TaylorF2Ecck}, ${\cal M}^{*}_{\%}$ increases monotonically with $e_0$, crossing the $3\%$ threshold at $e_0 \gtrsim 0.08$.
+This implies a significant mismatch between \texttt{pyEFPE} and \texttt{TaylorF2Ecck} at moderate eccentricity, pointing to substantial structural differences likely driven by the partly non-analytic treatment of eccentricity and the differing harmonic content in \texttt{pyEFPE}.